IPBee/blockchain/README.md

 3. Use `register` method with document hash as parameter.
 Document hash example: `0xe4142e56e449251d27732d585248d507994e400fc19184ce6158f1263cdc9e11`
 4. Press `Write` button
 5. Approve transaction in Metamask
+6. Press `View your transaction` button and wait until transaction finish.
+Sometimes you need to reload browser page after some seconds
+7. Check transaction fee, should be less than $0.01
+8. Switch to Logs tab
+9. You should see `Registered` event with document hash in Topic 1

 ### Check on Polygonscan